FemboyKZ/docs/docs/wiki/fkz/vip.md

 You can purchase VIP and other perks to help us with our servers.

-All our donators, and VIP members are listed [here](/wiki/fkz/donators).
+All our donators, and VIP members are listed on the [Donators](/wiki/fkz/donators).

 **[Femboy.KZ/Donate](https://ko-fi.com/femkz)**